xerolinux/XeroSite/content/posts/try-before-buy.md

 Many people ask for a *free* version of **XeroLinux** so they can try it before deciding to donate.
 While I completely understand the wish to test it first, I’m unable to offer a free version.
 The reason is that if I did, many might use it forever without supporting the project.

 But don’t worry!
 There is still a way to get a feel for what this distro offers before you decide to commit.
+It takes a little more effort, but it’s simple to follow.

 Grab a seat and let’s dive in…